Getting the best heating oil prices

 Heating oil prices are subject to change, depending on a number of factors.
 But you can still save money – if you know how.

 Prices for heating oil, including sudden peaks and troughs, are largely affected by the price of crude oil.
 This can fluctuate depending on the weather, political unrest and global production.
-Recently they have been affected by the collapse in demand owing to the coronavirus pandemic.
+Recently they have been affected by the collapse in demand in 2020 owing to the coronavirus pandemic.

 Local weather can affect the demand for heating oil, which in turn affects the price.
 This includes prices for delivery, too, depending on how far you are from a supplier.

 How much does a litre of heating oil cost?

 The average price per litre for kerosene was around 32p in January 2021*.
 Summer and autumn 2020 saw the lowest heating oil prices for more than four years and prices remain much cheaper than the start of 2020.